JustKeepSilence/gdb/README.md

 ```shell
 git clone https://github.com/JustKeepSilence/gdb.git
 ```
-Then change to gdb/gdbServer directory, run the following command:
+Then change to gdb/gdbServer directory, run the following command(need Go evn):
 ```shell
 go build -tags=jsoniter -tags=gdbServer -o ../gdb
 ```
 Notes: you must add gdbServer tags when building gdb Client, otherWise only core function without client will be compiled.
-After that, you can customize your own config in config.json.For more details about config you can see https://github.com/JustKeepSilence/gdb/blob/master/config.json
+After that, you can customize your own config in config.json.For more details about config you can see [configFiles](#https://github.com/JustKeepSilence/gdb/blob/master/config.json)
 ```json
 // Notes: you can use // single line comments in json file
 {